grnet/synnefo/docs/cyclades-api-guide.rst

 --------

 ============= ======== ==========
-BASE URI      Cyclades OS Compute
+BASE URI      Cyclades OS/Compute
 ============= ======== ==========
 ``/networks`` ✔        **✘**
 ============= ======== ==========

-The Network part of Cyclades API is not supported by the OS Compute API, although it shares some similaritied with the
+The Network part of Cyclades API is not supported by the OS/Compute API, although it shares some similaritied with the
 `OS Quantum API <http://docs.openstack.org/api/openstack-network/1.0/content/API_Operations.html>`_.
 There are key differences in the design of the two systems, which exceed the